MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

 For an AI agent to develop your envisioned app, it needs to understand your product requirements and the intended user experience.
 You can communicate your intentions to the GitHub Copilot Agent using either of the following processes:

-- Code first and iterate to define requirements.
-This approach starts the coding process using only high-level base specifications.
-You then begin an iterative development process where your app evolves toward your intended/envisioned product requirements and end user experience.
+- **Code first and iterate to define requirements**: This approach begins with minimal base specifications and jumps straight into coding.
+As development progresses, the app evolves organically through iterative cycles, gradually shaping the product’s features and user experience.
 This approach risks deviating from your original vision, for better or for worse, as you explore features implemented by the AI.
-The iterating-to-define-requirements process can be time-consuming and may not yield the desired results.
-This is especially true when the initial specifications are vague or open-ended.
+An AI-led process can become unexpectedly time-consuming and may not yield the desired results, especially when the initial specifications are vague or open-ended.

-- Explore requirements before coding.
-This approach involves working with the AI to create a Product Requirements Document (PRD) that contains a detailed description of the app you want to create before any code is written.
-A PRD includes information about the app's purpose, target audience, features, and technical requirements.
-By defining the requirements upfront, you can ensure that the AI agent has a clear understanding of your vision for the app.
+- **Explore requirements before coding**: This approach emphasizes clarity from the start.
+You collaborate with the AI to draft a detailed Product Requirements Document (PRD) before writing any code.
+The PRD outlines the app’s purpose, target users, key features, and technical constraints.
+By establishing a clear vision upfront, you give the AI a solid foundation to generate code that aligns with your goals—reducing ambiguity and improving the chances of building the app you actually intended.

-In this task, you use GitHub Copilot to review your base specifications and create a product requirements document for your prototype app.
+In this task, you use GitHub Copilot to evaluate your base specifications and develop product requirements for your prototype app.

 Use the following steps to complete this section of the exercise: